ushiradineth/koano-api/README.md

 ### Start the MySQL Database

-- Run `docker-compose up -d` to start the and database container in the background.
+- Run `docker-compose -f docker_compose.yml up -d` to start the and database container in the background.

 ### Connect to the database